Prabakar19/service-project-ui/README.md

 # AuServiceProject
-Online service platform where house-related essential services are offered.
+Online service platform where house-related essential services are offered